Have you ever wondered how to sound more flowing when you speak English ?

 Do the same page with the same sentences for 3 days in a row before moving to the next page you have marked.
 This gives your mouth a chance to gain some mastery and flow.

-Once you have done this with all 10 pages, get a text and chose a paragraph and mark the linking and elision.
+Once you have done this with all 10 pages, get a text and choose a paragraph and mark the linking and elision.
 Then read the same paragraph aloud to yourself every day for 7 days making sure you are using the linking and elision that is there.

 Then take another paragraph and do the same.
 After a while record yourself, and listen if you are making these elements automatic when you read aloud, and also in your everyday speech.